GuidoRial/portfolio/README.md

     - It has a download CV button

 8. Things like animations in the background, personalized cursor and that thing where the background moves at different speeds as I scroll could be cool

+9. Make this site responsive for 2k and 4k monitors